METRIX IAP

 ✓ Full explainability

-◭ APEX Rules Preview
+◭ KOV Rules Preview

 Kill Rule — Active